GrupoDiana/BRT-Documentation/docs/osc/environment.md

 BeRTA sends back to the sender: `/control/actionResult /environment/setDistanceAttenuationFactor FreeField true "Distance Attenuation Factor updated in the model (FreeField) to -3".`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">

-### **/environment/setReflectionOrder**
+### **/environment/setFadeZoneMargin**

 <div style="overflow: auto;">
   <span style="font-size: 0.8em; color: green; font-style: italic; float: left;">Compatible models: ISM</span>
   <span style="font-size: 0.8em; color: grey; font-style: italic; float: right; margin-right: 15px;">Available from BeRTA v3.9.0</span>
 </div>

-This command allows you to change the reflection order used by the model for simulation.
-Its value determines the number of virtual sources used in the simulation.
-Its value must be a positive integer.
-By default, the reflection order is set to zero in the model, which means that the simulation is not performed.
-For more information, see the section on environment models, for example the [ISM](/BRT-Documentation/library/environment-models/ism-environment-model/).
+This command allows you to change the size of the fade zone used by the model for simulation.
+This value is used to fade out samples from virtual sources that enter that zone.
+Its value must be a positive number and is expressed in metres.
+By default, this parameter has a value of 0.6m (equivalent to 2ms).
+For more information, see the section on environment models, for example, the [ISM](/BRT-Documentation/library/environment-models/ism-environment-model/).

 #### Syntax

-`/environment/setReflectionOrder <string environmentModel_id> <int reflectionOrder>`
+`/environment/setFadeZoneMargin <string environmentModel_id> <float fadeZoneMargin>`

 `environmentModel_id`: identifier assigned to the model.

-`reflectionOrder`: a int value, representing the reflection order to be used by the model simulation.
-This value must be positive.
+`fadeZoneMargin`: a float value, which represents the size of the fading zone used in the model simulation.
+This value must be positive and is expressed in metres.

 #### Return

-`/control/actionResult /environment/setReflectionOrder <string environmentModel_id> <bool set> <string description>`
+`/control/actionResult /environment/setFadeZoneMargin <string environmentModel_id> <bool set> <string description>`

-The return confirmation refers to the `environmentModel_id`, indicating if the reflection order has been set or not.
+The return confirmation refers to the `environmentModel_id`, indicating if the maximum distance between the sources and the listener has been set or not.
 In both cases a `description` is added to give more details.

 In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives and echoes back to all subscribiers but the sender: `/environment/setReflectionOrder ISM 3`
+BeRTA receives and echoes back to all subscribiers but the sender: `/environment/setFadeZoneMargin ISM 10.5`

-BeRTA sends back to the sender: `/control/actionResult /environment/setReflectionOrder ISM true "Reflection Order updated in the model (ISM) to 3.`
+BeRTA sends back to the sender: `/control/actionResult /environment/setFadeZoneMargin ISM true "Max Distance Sources to Listener updated in the model (ISM) to 10.5m.`

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">